koolamusic/koolamusic.github.io/index.md

 order: 1
 ---

-I am Andrew Miracle a diverse and multi faceted entity embodied into being, i craft intelligence through words, visuals and audio using music, technology and art, when not playing the piano i help companies manage their software projects
+I am Andrew Miracle a diverse and multi-faceted entity embodied into being, I craft intelligence through words, visuals and audio using music, technology and art, when not playing the piano I assist companies in ascending their software products using javascript.

 <h2 class="f5 normal mt4 gray pb1 bb b--light-gray c-sans-serif">Latest blog posts</h2>